alexch/codelikethis/public/lessons/db/overview.md

 In an organization with a history of using integration DBs, it can be difficult to write applications, since common operations (like adding a table or renaming a field) must go through a process to make sure they don't break *other apps* or use cases.

-> One the great advantages of an application database is that it is easier to change since all its use is **encapsulated** by a single application.
+> One of the great advantages of an application database is that it is easier to change since all its use is **encapsulated** by a single application.
 Evolutionary database design and database refactoring can be used to make significant changes to an application database's design even after the database is put into production.

 # Relational Database vs Document Database